Foraum-GmbH/homebrew-foraum/README.md

-# Homebrew Tap for Foraум GmbH
+# Homebrew Tap for Foraum GmbH

 This repository provides Homebrew casks for applications developed by Foraум GmbH.
 Popular casks may eventually be submitted to the official Homebrew Cask repository.